 What is Quince?

-There's something familiar about this volumptuous looking ancient fruit, shaped somewhere between an apple and a pear, boasting a bright golden yellow hue when mature.
+There's something familiar about this voluptuous looking ancient fruit, as it's shaped somewhere between an apple and a pear, boasting a bright golden yellow hue when mature.

 Whether it's because they're inedible raw or tricky to break down, quince is not a natural choice when it comes to convenience.
 But this is an ancient fruit that has stood the test of time against its snack ready siblings, and with reason.

 How to Eat Quince